cuffyca/NNLBD/guide/cd2_redup_model/README.md

 | CXCL12 (PR:000006066) | senescence (HOC:42)  | thyroid cancer (MESH:D013964)    |   1   |

-Terms within each line are separated by whitespace or tab characters as shown below:
+Terms and labels within each line are separated by whitespace or tab characters as shown below:

 ```
-entity_a entity_b entity_c
+entity_a entity_b entity_c label_1
-entity_a entity_b entity_c
+entity_a entity_b entity_c label_2
 ...
-entity_a entity_b entity_c
+entity_a entity_b entity_c label_3
 ```